scriptPilot/app-framework/DOCUMENTATION.md

 4. Run `npm run dev` to start the Demo App at localhost:8080
 5. Read our [Documentation](DOCUMENTATION.md)

+Run `npm update` to update App Framework to latest sub version.
+A snapshot of your project folder will be created before in folder *snapshots*.

 ### Design your application
 - Use our printable [smartphone template](design/smartphone-template.pdf) to sketch your application
 - Use our icon template as [PDF to sketch](design/icon-template.pdf) and [PPTX to draw](design/icon-template.pptx) your application icon